Sticky Chinese Pork Belly– Simple, Family-Friendly

 For cooking the pork belly

-- Pork Belly: Choose a rindless pork belly for easier cooking, but if you enjoy the skin, feel free to buy pork belly with the skin on!
+- Pork Belly: Choose a rindless pork belly for easier cooking, but if you enjoy the skin, feel free to buy with the skin on!
 Just keep in mind it’ll be a bit chewier when boiled.
-Cut the pork into bite-sized chunks so it cooks evenly and absorbs all the tasty broth.
+Cut the meat into bite-sized chunks to cook evenly and absorb all the tasty broth.

 - Ginger (thumb-sized piece): I’ve added it in chunks, but you can also slice it thinly or grate it.
-Fresh ginger brings warmth and a slight spicy note that works well with the pork.
+Fresh ginger brings warmth and a slightly spicy note that works well with this meat.

-- Garlic Powder: Or 5 cloves of fresh garlic, adds a savory, aromatic kick that deepens the overall taste.
+- Garlic Powder: Or 5 cloves of fresh garlic, add a savoury, aromatic kick that deepens the overall taste.

 For the Glaze

-- Toss the pork belly, stock, onion, ginger, garlic, and rice wine into a pot.
-Bring it to a boil, then turn the heat down, cover, and let it simmer.
-The pork will get nice and tender, soaking up all those yummy flavors—trust me, it’s worth the wait!
+- Cook the pork: Toss the meat, stock, onion, ginger, garlic, and rice wine into a pot.
+Bring it to a boil, then turn the heat down, cover it, and let it simmer.
+The meat will get nice and tender, soaking up all those yummy flavours—trust me, it’s worth the wait!

-- Once the pork is cooked, take it out of the pot and let it drain.
-Heat up some vegetable oil in a pan, then fry the pork belly pieces until the edges are golden and crispy.
+- Fry the meat: Once the pork is cooked, take it out of the pot and let it drain.
+Heat some vegetable oil in a pan, then fry the pork belly pieces until the edges are golden and crispy.
 This gives the pork that perfect texture before we glaze it!

-- In a bowl, mix together ginger, chili, honey, brown sugar, soy sauce, and lemongrass paste.
+- Make the Glaze: In a bowl, mix ginger, chilli, honey, brown sugar, soy sauce, and lemongrass paste.
 Stir it all together until it’s nice and smooth, then it’s ready to coat your crispy pork!

-Serve: Once the pork belly is all glazed up, serve it over rice or noodles.
-Top with chopped spring onions, onion flakes, and extra chili for a kick.
-Add some kimchi or your favorite sides for the perfect meal!
-Enjoy your sticky, delicious pork belly!
+- Serve: Once the meat is all glazed up, serve it over rice or noodles.
+Top with chopped spring onions, onion flakes, and extra chilli for a kick.
+Add some kimchi or your favourite sides for the perfect meal!

 Substitutions

-- Pork Belly: You could use boneless pork shoulder, though it may not be as fatty or tender as pork belly.
+- Pork Belly: You could use boneless pork shoulder, though it may not be as fatty or tender.

 - Mirin: If you don’t have mirin, rice wine, apple cider vinegar or white wine vinegar can work in a pinch.